jewels86/jewels86/README.md

 Some things I'm currently working on:
 - **Topaz**: Effortlessly manage both your work and life with one seamless platform.
 - **Laserblue**: Designs and implementations for a conceptual, proof-of-performance decentralized satellite network.
+- **Calcite**: Advanced computational modeling for the microscopic world in Python.

 Some things I've finished:
 - **Tourmaline**: A comprehensive and effcient web enumeration toolkit.